KangchengHou/admix-kit/README.md

 TODO: We provide utility function to transform common file type into these format.

 We use text files to store other files.
-This tool is processing the matrix.
-For convenience, we just use the following internally.
-We use zarr to store the results.
-- lanc: (n_indiv, n_snp, 2)
-- hap: (n_indiv, n_snp, 2)

 ## Development guide
 - All source code is in `admix` folder.